 There are two primary places to get METARs and TAFs: NOAA’s aviation weather site or an aviation app on your smart device.

 I personally use Foreflight.
 It is hands down the most advanced aviation and weather flight planning tool out there.
-But if you don’t want to spend $99 a year then check out this article on the Top 8 Weather Apps for Pilots.
+But if you don’t use iOS devices, check out this article on the Top 8 Weather Apps for Pilots.

-For those of you who want free, here is a screen shot from the Aviation Digital Data Service (ADDS) website.
-Don’t bother with DUATs, stick to this website.
+For those of you who want free, here is a screenshot from the Aviation Digital Data Service-Aviation Weather Center (ADDS-AWC) website.

 I suggest you always choose both METARs and TAFs.
 The METAR only gives you a small snapshot in time.
 They are only good for an hour.
 They are usually refreshed around 55 past the hour.